I think we can agree that a chaotic Monday is a horrible way to start the week.

 # 8. Take a Look at Your Calendar

 Another thing I like to do each Sunday is take a look at my calendar.
 I keep a printable calendar on my refrigerator with everyone’s activities on it.
-I’ll fill in anything that’s missing and just take a mental note of all the obligations I need to meet for the week.
+I’ll fill in anything missing and take a mental note of all the obligations I need to meet for the week.

 # 9. Do Something for Yourself